Cosmitar/hit-combo-factory/README.md

 ##Combos has types
 You can choose from a combination of
-- Trending: new and popular song.
+- Trending (default): new and popular song.
 - Classic: oldie and popular song.
 (WIP)
 - HIT: a popular song of a couple of years ago.
 (WIP)
 - Discovery: new and not yet popular song.
 (WIP)